htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

 New Features:

-- The default for ``TRUST_DOMAIN``, which is used by with IDTOKEN authentication has been changed to ``$(UID_DOMAIN)``.
-If you have already created IDTOKENs for use in your pool, you should configure ``TRUST_DOMAIN`` to the issuer value of a valid token.
+- The default for :macro:`TRUST_DOMAIN`, which is used by with IDTOKEN authentication has been changed to ``$(UID_DOMAIN)``.
+If you have already created IDTOKENs for use in your pool, you should configure :macro:`TRUST_DOMAIN` to the issuer value of a valid token.
   :jira:`1381`

 - The *condor_transform_ads* tool now has a ``-jobtransforms`` argument that reads